revanth83/revanth83.github.io/_posts/2025-12-25-inverse_propensity_weighting_&_doubly_robust_estimation.md

 # === Standard imports ===
 # We keep models simple and interpretable on purpose.
-# Chapter 5 is about *causality*, not model tuning.
+# This analysis is about *causality*, not model tuning.

 import numpy as np
 import pandas as pd